 My life is busy and if it comes down to my run or strength training, I’m always going to run!

 I hate the gym.

 Admit it, at least one of statements have passed your lips since becoming a runner!

-Personally, I used every single one of those for many years to avoid cross training!!
-Sure I would do yoga here and there or remember to hoist up a weight once in awhile, but what it lacked: CONSISTENCY.
+Personally, I used every single one of those for many years to avoid strength training, let alone pre-hab or stretching!!
+Sure I would do yoga here and there or remember to hoist up a weight once in awhile, but it lacked: CONSISTENCY.